Work From Home Job Scam: How to Spot and Avoid It

 Step 3: The Onboarding and Initial Tasks

-Once “hired”, the victim of the work from home job scam is onboarded into what appears to be a legitimate remote working arrangement.
+Once “hired,” the victim is onboarded into what appears to be a legitimate remote working arrangement.
 They receive a welcome email, access to a company platform or group chat, and their first set of tasks.
 These initial tasks are typically simple online activities — liking posts, completing surveys, rating products, or processing simulated data entries — and crucially, the victim may be paid for completing them.
-These initial payments are real and deliberate — an investment by the work from home job scam operators to establish the trust that enables the subsequent financial extraction.
+These initial payments are real and deliberate — an investment by the operators to establish the trust that enables the subsequent financial extraction.

 Step 4: The Equipment or Training Fee